thephez/backup-readme/platform/markdown/tutorial-register-a-data-contract.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "success",
+> 👍
+>
-  "body": "**Make a note of the returned data contract `$id` as it will be used used in subsequent tutorials throughout the documentation.**"
+> **Make a note of the returned data contract `$id` as it will be used used in subsequent tutorials throughout the documentation.**
-}
-[/block]

 # What's Happening

 After we initialize the Client, we create an object defining the documents this data contract requires (e.g. a `note` document in the example).
 The `platform.contracts.create` method takes two arguments: a contract definitions JSON-schema object and an identity.
 The contract definitions object consists of the document types being created (e.g. `note`).
 It defines the properties and any indices.

 Once the data contract has been created, we still need to submit it to DAPI.
 The `platform.contracts.publish` method takes a data contract and an identity parameter.
 Internally, it creates a State Transition containing the previously created contract, signs the state transition, and submits the signed state transition to DAPI.
-A response will only be returned if an error is encountered, [block:callout]
+A response will only be returned if an error is encountered.

-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations.
-This can result in wait times of  5+ minutes. \n\nAn upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster.
-For now, the `skipSynchronizationBeforeHeight` option can be used to only sync the wallet starting at a certain block height."
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
-}
-[/block]